j2store/userguide/postfinance_payment.md

 **Use sandbox**

 Post finance offers a testing suite.
-Before going live, it is advised to test your store using the Ogone test server.
+Before going live, it is advised to test your store using the Post finance test server.
 Read more about Post finance test account at the Post finance's official website

 > NOTE: IN LIVE SITE, THIS SHOULD BE SET TO NO.